cloudmesh-community/book/chapters/class/516/week3-arch.md

 Deadline: Feb 10 last day to hand in your project proposal

-You will be selecting a cloud related project over the next 2 weeks that you will be developing until the end of the semester.
+You will be selecting a cloud-related project over the next 2 weeks that you will be developing until the end of the semester.
 The project must have the following requirements:

-* Programming should be done using python, if another programming language is used, please contact us and justify the use.
+* Programming must be done using python if another programming language is used, please contact us and justify the use.
 You will also have to do part of your programming to, for example, coordinated the deployment or the benchmark likely in python.
+We also accept JavaScript if you like to develop a GUI for Cloudmesh.
+  We also have some start using electron.

 * The project must use OpenAPI 3.0 to define a REST service.
-We will teach you how to do that in a future activity.
+We will teach you how to do that in future activities.

 * The project must use conexion to automatically generate the rest service (please do not use swagger codegen).
 We will teach you how to